 With over 500 major projects on his resume during his long tenure at PPS, Steve has built a broad-based portfolio of transformative placemaking projects which have been catalysts for community revitalization in the U.S. and abroad.
 He is widely recognized for his extensive expertise in downtown urban design, transportation planning, small town revitalization, and the design of mixed-use development projects.

 Steve was instrumental in creating and launching many key initiatives at PPS, including PPS’s programs in public markets and transportation; an initiative with Brookings Institution on innovation and placemaking; and expanding the global reach of placemaking.
 With support from the Rockefeller Brothers Fund, Steve’s seminal work in the Czech Republic and the Balkans after the fall of communism set the stage for the growth of placemaking as a global movement.

 Since 2016, Steve has taught the Economics of Place as Assistant Visiting Professor at the Pratt Institute School of Architecture, Graduate Program on Placemaking and Urban Management.
 He is also President of the Placemaking Fund, a non-profit established in 2018 to achieve large scale social and economic change through placemaking.

-An accomplished cellist, he plays with the Riverside Orchestra in New York.
-Steve lives in the historic Cobble Hill neighborhood in Brooklyn, NY, where he tends to a needy c.1860 brownstone.
-He graduated from Meadville Area Senior High School and went on to receive his BA in Art and Environmental Studies from Williams College.
-He received his Masters in Architecture from the University of California, Berkeley.
+An accomplished cellist, he plays with and is board president of the Riverside Orchestra in New York City.
+Following his graduation from Meadville Area Senior High School, he went on to receive his BA in Art and Environmental Studies from Williams College and a Masters in Architecture from the University of California, Berkeley.